klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 #### Disabling the Diagnostics System in the Final Application {#DisableMRTKDiagnostics}

-The Visual Profiler Window provides an unintrusive way of performance profiling.
+The Visual Profiler Window provides a nonintrusive way of performance profiling.
 Testers can interact with the application on the device and can see the performance data all the time.
 However, for the final application that is shipped to clients, the Diagnostics System and the Visual Profiler should be turned off.
 This is shown in the following steps: